JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  underneath the feeder, and the motors and load cells are wired directly the board with the requirement that no wires can be exposed on the outside of the feeder, to prevent the cat from chewing the cables.
 The board was programmed with an ST-Link module connected via pin headers.

+The power regulation circuit accepts 12V from the external power supply.
+The first switching regulator provides a noisy 5.5V output, which is fed into two LDO regulators which provide clean 5V and 3.3V, respectively.

+The microcontroller has a high speed ceramic crystal, a reset button, and all the required decoupling capacitors.
+We also had some extra space on the board to break out some extra pins into pin headers, but luckily we never ended up needing them.

+The stepper motor drivers accept step and direction input from the MCU.
+We wired the drivers such that the current sense feedback resistors are externally inserted into female headers, so we can adjust the current limits without resoldering.
+ The drivers are set to decay the current with synchronous rectification to minimize noise.

+The ADC IC communicates with the MCU via SPI.
+Both load cells are wired to the one ADC, so the MCU commands the ADC to switch the inputs for every reading so both load cells can be polled regularly.
+The load cells are wired with filtering circuitry included on the board, and the ADC provides a filter function as well, but we still found occasional noise in the outputs.

+The calendar IC is used to keep track of long periods of time when relying on the high speed crystal would likely cause error.
+ The IC has an external 32.768kHz crystal to regulate time.
+It communicates with the MCU via I2C.

+The wifi module is a complete breakout board with an integrated MCU to handle wifi connections designed for hobby applications.
+ The wifi module is installed on the board via female headers.
+It communicates with the MCU via UART.
+To interact with the module, the MCU sends AT commands over UART.

  <pre>